team6036/peninsulaportal/README.md

 ## Getting Started

 ### Releases
-Check the releases for different packages
+Check the releases for different packages.
 MacOS (Darwin) requires running a few more commands to authorize the application - otherwise application will be marked as "damaged."
 1. `cd` to the directory containing the application
 2. `xattr -cr Peninsula.app`